winxuser/pokered/README.md

     - The PC screen in the healing machine doesn't flash correctly
     - GetName applies to all names rather than only item names

+- Graphics:

+    - Sliding of trainer and Pokémon graphics can cause tearing

 - Upgrades:

     - Map legend in save infobox